vpinball/vpinball/docs/Accelerometer Velocity Input Tech Note.md

 of standard gamepad joystick axes.

-This approach was invented by a couple of early "virtual pinball controller" products, and was copied by all of the later commercial and open-source controllers, since it's easy to implement in a microcontroller, and is already supported in the simulators.
+This approach was invented by a couple of early "virtual pinball controller" products, and all of the later commercial and open-source controllers copied it.
+It has the benefit of being easy to implement in a microcontroller, and the simulators already know how to read it.

 ## The traditional simulator input model: Raw accelerations

-In the traditional USB HID joystick interface that VP and other simulators implement, the microcontroller simply passes along the acceleration samples read from the accelerometer, with little or no processing.
-The device typically scales the readings to fit the USB HID joystick axis range, and provides some kind of automatic calibration to subtract out the physical tilt bias that's almost always present (since it's nearly impossible to install an accelerometer sensor such that it's perfectly level).
-Otherwise, the readings sent to the simulator are just the readings taken from the accelerometer: a series of discrete-time digitized acceleration samples.
+In the traditional "joystick nudge" interface, the microcontroller simply reads the accelerometer and sends the readings directly to the PC, with very little processing.
+The microcontroller typically scales the readings to fit the HID joystick format, and provides some kind of automatic calibration to subtract out the physical tilt bias that's almost always present.
+(It's nearly impossible to install an accelerometer sensor so that it's perfectly level, so some kind of software compensation is required to subtract out the constant gravity component from the tilt.)
+Otherwise, the readings sent to the simulator are just the readings taken from the accelerometer, which physically represent a series of discrete-time digitized acceleration samples.

 Internally, VP applies these instantaneous accelerations to the simulation by accelerating each moving object by the amount read from